-You’re probably already familiar with the Internet of Things (IoT) - think smart TVs, Fitbits and security cameras.
-The Industrial Internet of Things (IIoT) refers to devices used within manufacturing settings to send data to SCADA and other systems; on premise, private cloud and in the public cloud.
+You’re already familiar with the Internet of Things (IoT) - think smart TVs, Fitbits and security cameras.
+The Industrial Internet of Things (IIoT) refers to devices used within digital manufacturing settings to send data to SCADA and other systems, on premise, private cloud and in the public cloud.
 This commonly referred to as Industry 4.0.

 To fully realise the potential of IIoT on the factory floor, you’ll need to do more than just connect devices to the internet or your private cloud.